awslabs/multi-model-server/docker/advanced_settings.md

 * **models** - the model used when setting up service.
 By default it uses Squeezenet V1.1, change this argument to use customized model.
 * **worker-class** - the type of Gunicorn worker processes.
 We configure by default to `gevent` which is a type of async worker process.
 Options are described in the [Gunicorn docs](http://docs.gunicorn.org/en/stable/settings.html#worker-class).
 * **workers** - the number of Gunicorn workers which gets started.
 We recommend setting number of workers equal to number of vCPUs in the instance you are using.
-A detailed discussion of experiments and results can be found [here](../docs/optimised_config.md)
+A detailed discussion of experiments and results can be found [here](../docs/optimised_config.md), if it is left 'optional' MMS will automatically detect vCPUs.
 * **limit-request-line** - this is a security-related configuration that limits the [length of the request URI](http://docs.gunicorn.org/en/stable/settings.html#limit-request-line).
 It is useful preventing DDoS attacks.
 * **num-gpu** - optional parameter for number of available GPUs user wants to use.
 MMS currently assigns each guinicorn worker a gpu-id in the range of 0 .. (num-gpu-1) in a round-robin fashion. **By default MMS uses all the available GPUs but this parameter can be configured if user want to use only few of them**.
 A discussion on how to set this parameter can be found [here](../docs/optimised_config.md)